move37-labs/nucleobench/README.md

 [comment]: <> (Consider an image here.)

-We describe NucleoBench and AdaBeam in the paper ["NucleoBench: A Large-Scale Benchmark of Neural Nucleic Acid Design Algorithms"](https://www.biorxiv.org/content/10.1101/2025.06.20.660785), appeared in the 2025 ICML GenBio Workshop.
+We describe NucleoBench and AdaBeam in the paper ["NucleoBench: A Large-Scale Benchmark of Neural Nucleic Acid Design Algorithms"](https://www.biorxiv.org/content/10.1101/2025.06.20.660785), appearing in the 2025 ICML GenBio Workshop.

-This repo is intended to be used in a few days:
+This repo is intended to be used in a few ways:
 1. Run any of the NucleoBench design algorithms on a new design problem.
 1. Run AdaBeam on a new design problem.
 1. Run a new design algorithm on NucleoBench tasks, and avoid recomputing performances for existing designers.